collectif-pow/pow-player-admin/README.md

 SERVER_URL=http://XXX.XXX.XXX.XXX
 ```

+Then run `npm run build` then restart the RPi.

 ## Check the date

 Run `date`, if the returned hour is not the right one, please run `sudo raspi-config` then I the menu "4 Internationalisation Options" set the right timezone.